 - You Don’t Want to Offer Collateral

-Another major benefit of a personal loans is that they’re unsecured, meaning you don’t have to provide any collateral or personal guarantee in order to secure one.
+Another major benefit of personal loans is that they’re unsecured, meaning you don’t have to provide any collateral or personal guarantee in order to secure one.
 This is particularly beneficial for new businesses that are required to offer collateral due to no time in business or good credit standings.

 - You’re Ready to Risk Your Personal Credit